 In this sacrament of healing we are reconciled to God and the Church. --CCC. nos.
 1420-1498

-The Sacrament of Reconciliation is celebrated each SATURDAY from 3:00-3:30 pm in the church.
+The Sacrament of Reconciliation is celebrated each SATURDAY from 3:00-3:30 pm.

 Children celebrating this sacrament for the first time: Prior to celebrating the sacrament, the Diocese of Raleigh requires children to participate in two years of Religious Education as well as completion of parish Sacramental Preparation Sessions.
 Parents must be registered, supporting members of the parish.
 Contact the office for more information.
 See below for information regarding sacramental preparation for children.